arkintof/Smart-Water-Managemeent/README.md

 sudo python2 Main.py

-create an account in this url https://smartwatermanagement.pythonanywhere.com/ to use webapi.py to send data to server and control and monitor device from the server
+create an account in this url https://smartwatermanagement.pythonanywhere.com/ to use webapi.py to send data to server and control and monitor device from the server and also update the repective username and password in webapi.py with device name and password